 Although flooding from Main Rivers is the prime responsibility of the Environment Agency, the Council will liaise and act in partnership to solve or mitigate issues.
+Flood defences to protect against river flooding are in place on Ditton Brook and Keckwick Brook.
 The EA have 2 active Flood Warning Zones across Halton as follows: